Exploration and Incentivizing Participation in Randomized Trials: Our model: incentivized RCT (homogeneous agents)

 \subsection{Economic model: agents, beliefs and incentives}

-The agents' information structure is as follows. \textbf{(i)} Each agent $t$ does not observe its own outcome tuple $\rbr{\outcome_{a,t}:\,a\in[n]}$. \textbf{(ii)} Agent $t$ does not observe anything about the previous rounds.
-This is a reasonable assumption in clinical trials: indeed, not revealing any information about an ongoing trial is strongly encouraged \citep[\eg][]{CITI-GCP-2012}. \textbf{(iii)} Agent $t$ does not observe the chosen distribution $\sampleD_t$ or arm $a_t$.
-Indeed, clinical trials typically present different treatments in an identical way, \eg as a pill that looks and feels exactly the same; this is strongly encouraged whenever possible \citep[\eg][]{CITI-GCP-2012}. \textbf{(iv)} Each agent knows the specification of the mechanism before (s)he arrives.
-In practical terms, the entity which runs the clinical trial (\eg a hospital) commits to a particular design of the trial, and this design is revealed to all patients.
-This property typically holds in practice, as it is enforced via regulation.
+The agents' information structure is as follows (as motivated in the Introduction). \textbf{(i)} Each agent $t$ does not observe anything about the previous rounds.
+Consequently, agent $t$ does not observe the chosen distribution $\sampleD_t$ if it depends on the history. \textbf{(ii)} Each agent $t$ does not observe the assigned arm $a_t$. \textbf{(iii)} Each agent knows the specification of the mechanism before (s)he arrives.

 The mechanism must incentivize participation, \ie satisfy \emph{Individual Rationality (IR)}.
-We require Bayesian IR in expectation over the agents' beliefs over the adversaries. \footnote{Satisfying the IR property for every adversary (\emph{ex-post IR}) is clearly impossible, except for a trivial mechanism that always chooses the agent's outside option.} Crucially, we posit that \textbf{agents' beliefs are over stochastic adversaries}.
-Put differently, the agents believe that a given treatment leads to the same distribution over outcomes in all patients.
-All agents share the same belief, a common simplification in economic theory.
-Informally, the belief represents the pre-existing medical knowledge.
+We require Bayesian IR in expectation over the agents' beliefs over the adversaries. \footnote{ We invoke agents' beliefs because satisfying the IR property for every adversary (a.k.a. \emph{ex-post IR}) is clearly impossible, except for a trivial mechanism that always chooses the agent's outside option.} Crucially, we posit that \textbf{agents' beliefs are over stochastic adversaries}, \ie the agents believe that a given treatment yields the same outcome distribution in all agents. \footnote{ We called such beliefs \emph{time-invariant} in the Introduction.
+These beliefs are \emph{misspecified}, meaning that their support might not include the actual adversary (which need not be stochastic).
+See Related Work for background.} All agents share the same belief, a common simplification in economic theory.
+Such beliefs represent the current medical knowledge relevant to the clinical trial, or the learnings from user interactions collected by the online platform (which the platform may choose to share with its users).

-\begin{remark} Agents have \emph{misspecified beliefs}, in the sense that their support does not necessarily include the ``true state", \ie the actual adversary.
-Misspecified beliefs are studied in a considerable recent literature in economic theory, see \cref{sec:related}. \end{remark}

-\begin{remark} Extension to heterogeneous agents in Section~\ref{sec:model-hetero} allows more flexibility: the outcome distribution for a given arm (and the utility for a given outcome) depend on the agent's type. \end{remark}